 Now, I am going to account on the relativistic effect on mass, with the equation , and then insert the value again to the equation , and then I get the new radius R=417.29316083149354 m.

-However, in actual life, we need more energy to create a higg’s boson, I assume that it’s because not all the energy is transferred to kinetic energy, some of the energy may transfer to heat and light energy as protons are accelerated and collide.
+However, in real life, we need more energy to create a Higg’s boson, I assume that it’s because not all the energy is transferred to kinetic energy, some of the energy may transfer to heat and light energy as protons are accelerated and collide.

 In actual life, we need 13 TeV to create a higg’s boson, I applied the function (accounting on the effect of the relativistic increase of mass), and find out that the radius of a circular collider in real life, given that the magnetic field B=7T, the velocity of the proton needed is 0.999999989335*c.